brandon-mai/Capstone-AI-Othello/README.md

 ## Getting started
 'How can I use this', you ask.
 Here are a few simple things you need to do:
 - Fork, download, or do whatever to get this repo on your local machine.
+- Have Python 3.12 installed (or updated).
-- Have `pygame` module installed on your machine.
+- Have `pygame` module installed.
 - Adjust parameters in certain files to your liking.
 - Run `main.py`.
 <br>